 Spend the morning at leisure before transferring to the airport for the flight back to the UK.
 (B)

-Return flights with Easyjet in economy class from London Gatwick
+Return flights with British Airways direct from London Heathrow

 All airport taxes